wernerglinka/my-metalsmith-starter/README.md

   </a>
 </p>
 <h1 align="center">
-  Metalsmith company starter
+  My Metalsmith starter
 </h1>

-Bootstrap your company website with this Metalsmith starter.
+Bootstrap your website with this Metalsmith starter.
 This starter includes Markdown content and Nunjucks templating.
-Check out a [demo of this starter](https://metalsmith-company-starter.netlify.app/).

-This starter is build in the style of a company marketing site.
-The components on this site are bare-bone interpretations of common information presentation patterns that can be found on many corporate websites.
+The components on this site are bare-bone interpretations of common information presentation patterns that can be found on many websites.

 The website behaves like a Single Page Application (SPA) with the help of [Barba.js](https://barba.js.org/).